cockroachdb/docs/cockroachcloud/free-faqs.md

 ### What are the limitations of CockroachCloud Free?

-CockroachCloud Free is currently in beta and as such, it is not suitable for production use.
+CockroachCloud Free is currently in beta and as such, it is not suitable for heavy production use.
 Specifically, there are capabilities we are still working on enabling, such as the ability to enable backups, to import data, and no-downtime upgrades to a paid tier.
-These capabilities and more are coming soon!
+If you want to use any of these capabilities, try a [30-day trial of CockroachCloud](quickstart-trial-cluster.html).

 ### Can I use a specific region in AWS or GCP?

 At this time, CockroachCloud Free is only available in the GCP `us-central-1` region.

-### Do I have to pay for CockroachCloud Free?

-CockroachCloud Free is free forever.
-However, it is currently not recommended for production use.
-For production applications, we recommend using the paid version of [CockroachCloud](create-your-cluster.html).

 ### How do I connect to my cluster?

 To connect to a cluster, download the CA certificate, and then generate a connection string or parameters.
 You can use this information to connect to your cluster through the CockroachDB SQL client or a Postgres-compatible driver or ORM.
 For more details, see [Connect to Your CockroachCloud Cluster](connect-to-your-cluster.html).

+## Beta release

+### Why is CockroachCloud Free in beta?

+CockroachCloud Free is in beta while we work on adding core features like [import](../v20.2/import.html) and [backups](backups-page.html).

+### Where can I submit feedback or bugs on the beta?

+You can submit feedback or log any bugs you find through [this survey](https://cockroachlabs.typeform.com/to/gvCcF14q).

 ## Security